Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 After sharpening both ends of the blade, it is important to ensure that the blade is balanced.
 An unbalanced blade spinning at high speeds can damage the mower's motor and is dangerous to the operator.

 Consider purchasing a spare blade for your mower.
-Keeping a spare mower blade sharpened makes it fast & easy to swap out the dull blade for the sharpened spare and quickly gets you back out and cutting with a sharp blade.
-Later, sharpen the first blade and wipe it with the penetrating oil, and then store the blade until its time to swap the blades again.
+Keeping a spare mower blade sharpened makes it quick and easy to swap out the dull blade for the sharpened spare and quickly gets you back out and cutting with a sharp blade.
+Later, sharpen the first blade, wipe it with the penetrating oil, and store the blade until it's time to swap the blades again.

-I usually swap my blades every few weeks (or when the cut leaves random blades of grass standing tall!), which makes it easy to keep both blades sharp with minimal effort.
+I usually swap my blades every few weeks or when the mower's cut leaves random blades of grass standing tall.

 Still not sure how to sharpen a lawn mower blade?
 Take a few minutes to watch this video, and see how easy it is to sharpen your own lawn mower blade.
 Why pay someone else to do a simple chore that you can do yourself?